-The Infection Prevention and Control (IPAC) service is delivered by two infection control practitioners who work in close partnership with a physician advisor.
+The Infection Prevention and Control (IPAC) service is delivered by three infection control practitioners who work in close partnership with a physician advisor.
 As experts in their field, they are the organization’s definitive authority on infection prevention and control.
 They follow global and provincial best practice guidelines and provide direction to protect patients, their families, and healthcare workers from acquiring/transmitting infections.
 Their role is critical in the organization’s pursuit of becoming the safest and most effective hospital in Canada.

 What is the team’s role?